Recurrent Orthogonal Networks and Long-Memory Tasks

-An sRNN \cite{Elman90findingstructure} consists of a $d \times d$ transition matrix $V$, an $M\times d$ decoder matrix $W$ where $M$ is the output dimension, a $N \times d$ encoder matrix $U$, and a bias $b$.
+An sRNN \cite{Elman90findingstructure} consists of a $d \times d$ transition matrix $V$, an $M\times d$ decoder matrix $W$ (where $M$ is the output dimension), a $d \times N$ encoder matrix $U$ (where $N$ is the input dimension), and a bias $b$.
 If either the output or input is categorical, $M$ (respectively $N$) is the number of classes, and we use a one-hot representation.
 As the sRNN ingests a sequence, it keeps running updates to a hidden state $h$, and using the hidden state and the decoder matrix, produces outputs $y$:

 where $x_t, y_t, h_t$ are the input, output and hidden state respectively at time $t$.
-While there have been great improvements in the training of sRNN's since their introduction, and while they have shown to be powerful models in tasks such as language modeling \cite{mikolov_thesis}, it can still be difficult to train generic sRNN's to use information about inputs from hundreds of timesteps previous for computing the current output \cite{Bengio94, Pascanu13}.
+While there have been great improvements in the training of sRNNs since their introduction, and while they have been shown to be powerful models in tasks such as language modeling \cite{mikolov_thesis}, it can still be difficult to train generic sRNNs to use information about inputs from hundreds of timesteps previous for computing the current output \cite{Bengio94, Pascanu13}.

-In the following, we will use a simplification of the sRNN that makes them in some sense less powerful models, but makes it easier to train them to solve simple long-memory tasks.
+In the following, we will use a simplification of the sRNNs that makes them in some sense less powerful models, but makes it easier to train them to solve simple long-memory tasks.
 Namely, by placing the non-linearity between the input and hidden state, rather than between the hidden state and output, we obtain RNNs with linear transitions (or, in the case of categorical inputs, not using a non-linearity at all).
 We call these LT-RNNs.
 The update equations are then: